John-A-Aydin/GenAIResultsComparator/README.md

 <!-- DESCRIPTION_CORE_CONCEPT_START -->

-At its core, the library provides a set of metrics for evaluating various types of outputs—from plain text strings to structured data like planning sequences and time-series.
+At its core, the library provides a set of metrics for evaluating various types of outputs—from plain text strings to structured data like planning sequences and time-series, and multimedia content such as images and audio.
+While the `Experiment` class streamlines evaluation for text-based and structured string outputs, individual metric classes offer direct control for all data types, including binary or array-based multimedia.
 These metrics produce normalized scores (typically 0 to 1), where 1 indicates a perfect match, enabling robust analysis and visualization of LLM performance.

 <!-- DESCRIPTION_CORE_CONCEPT_END -->